Here are the top coffee drinks to try at home! Hone your barista skills with coffee recipes for pour over, cold brew, cappuccino, and more.

 What's a mocha?
 A mocha or mocha latte is a drink made with espresso and steamed milk that’s flavored with chocolate syrup.

 Let's move to cold coffee drinks, shall we?
 It’s smooth, it’s refreshing: and it’s easy to make at home!
 This homemade cold brew coffee recipe requires virtually no special equipment and takes very little hands on time.
+Want to step it up?
+Add a dollop of cold foam.

 What is cold brew coffee?
 Cold brew coffee is made by steeping coarse ground coffee in cold water for 24 hours, instead of making coffee using hot water and a filter.